Gauteng, South Africa: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C, M and N. It's important that you choose the correct type.
-The majority of adapters for sale now are simply plugs and require your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types C, M and N. Make sure to pick the necessary kind.
+The majority of adapters for sale now are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most places.

 Power bank for devices